 Take your class on a trip to the zoo–VIRTUALLY!
 Also perfect for camps and libraries.
-All Education programs are available from September through June and include the following:

 - Experienced educators that generate excitement and create a positive learning environment

 - Option to customize lessons to help you reach your learning goals